SrikrishnaKidambi/Java_based_GPU_Simulator/README.md

 ### Phase - 2

 - In this phase, all the instruction execution takes place in a pipelined fashion.
+Also RAW hazard checking, pipeline forwarding were implemented.
+- Please note that when using branch instruction with CID please use upper case CID instead of lower case CID.

 ---
 ### Minutes of Meeting: